COMMENTARY by Susan Katz Keating

 But whereas a war tourist usually remains a safe distance from the front, a combat correspondent goes directly into the thick of things.
 Theirs is highly specialized, challenging work.

 It’s not for everyone.
 I have seen newbie “freelance” war-corros create situations that made my skin crawl.
-One man picked up a large piece of unexploded ordnance in Syria, endangering himself and everyone within the blast zone.
-Another made disrespectful jokes in Bosnia about local conflict, and fled in fear of his life.
-In one instance, a woman broke down sobbing in Northern Ireland, and had to be evacuated under fire, placing others in extreme danger.
+One man saw a large piece of unexploded ordnance on the ground in Syria.
+He picked it up and posed for a photo of himself holding it proudly – endangering himself and everyone within the blast zone.
+Another made jokes in Bosnia about the local conflict, not grasping how serious the conflict was.
+He fled in fear of his life.
+In one instance, a woman broke down sobbing in Northern Ireland, and had to be evacuated amid chaos, placing others in extreme danger.

 The newbies each came home and claimed to have been a war correspondent.
 They were not even close.